Summary

 The pill testing service is free, confidential and anonymous.

 When you arrive at the service you will be asked to provide a small sample of your drugs.
-This is usually a tiny scraping of a pill or a bit of powder that a chemist will analyse.
+This is usually a tiny scraping of a pill or a bit of powder that a scientist will analyse.

 The talk may include information about: